 Variable outcome for this reporting period.
-The average DO concentrations in discrete samples from surface waters are significantly lower at this stage of the PCM than in the pre-channel closure state at S1, S2 and S4 (see figure below).
+The average DO concentrations in discrete samples from surface waters are significantly lower at this stage of the PCM than in the pre-channel closure state at S2 and S4 (refer to figure below).

-Additionally, the proportions of logged data below 1mg/L and 6 mg/L for this reporting period were higher than previous years of the PCM project.
+The proportions of logged data below 1mg/L and 6 mg/L for this reporting period were lower than the previous reporting period but higher than other years of the PCM project.

 On the other hand, the available logged DO concentrations generally varied according to a relatively predictable diurnal pattern and the DO crashes that were associated with fish kill events prior to channel closure have not eventuated during this reporting period.
+It is also clear that more stable water levels have contributed to lower DO concentrations at the bottom of the water column, where the logger is located.